Fundamental limits in Bayesian thermometry and attainability via adaptive strategies

 This gives an ultimate bound on Bayesian thermometry [Result (i)], which both adaptive and non-adaptive strategies should respect.
 This bound implies that any Bayesian thermometry protocol is ultimately limited by a quadratic Heisenberg-like scaling.

 The ultimate bound \eqref{eq:ultimate_main} becomes tight and can be saturated by adaptive strategies in the regime $m\gg 1$ (see results below).
-However, let us now prove that any non-adaptive strategy fails to saturate it, and in fact $\text{ {EMSLE}}^{-1}$ can increase at most linearly with $n$.
-To this end, we take few steps back and start with the second term in~\eqref{eq:bcrb_adpt_main}.
-Using that the Hamiltonian remains constant throughout the protocol, $H_n^{(k)}=H_n$ $\forall k$, this reads
+However, non-adaptive strategies fail to saturate it, and in fact $\text{ {EMSLE}}^{-1}$ can increase at most linearly with $n$ [Result (ii)]